Recoskie/JDasm/docs/Machine.md

 <br />

-Instead code 0F read the next byte as a new operation code.
+Instead, code 0F read the next byte as a new operation code.
 Giving a new set of operations 0 to 255.
-And a new Two byte instruction code map.
+And a new two-byte instruction code map.

 <br />

-This was also done with two byte instructions 0F 38, and 0F 3A.
-Which allowed, for two more sets of 0 to 255 instruction codes.
-Which are called three byte opcode maps.
+This was also done with two-byte instructions 0F 38 and 0F 3A.
+Which allowed for two more sets of 0 to 255 instruction codes.
+Which are called three-byte opcode maps.

 <h2>Adding operation codes to x86.</h2>

-Intel, and AMD used prefix operations to add additional settings that expanded x86 without breaking compatibility with older machine code.
+Intel and AMD used prefix operations to add additional settings that expanded x86 without breaking compatibility with older machine code.

 <br />

 And to not break compatibility with operating systems that are compiled in x86 machine code.
-Such as DOS, windows, UNIX, MAC OS X x86, and even Linux x86.
+Such as DOS, Windows, UNIX, MAC OS X x86, and even Linux x86.

 <br />

-Which is how machine code is supposed to work. <strong>As a x86 is a instruction set architecture.</strong> Every operation code must use a unique operation code, for each operation.
+Which is how machine code is supposed to work. <strong>As an x86 is an instruction set architecture.</strong> Every operation code must use a unique operation code, for each operation.

 <br />

-Say you are working at AMD, and wish to implement a new operation code under 0F 77.
-However you find out Intel already uses that two byte operation code, for the <strong>EMMS</strong> operation.
+Say you are working at AMD and wish to implement a new operation code under 0F 77.
+However, you find out Intel already uses that two-byte operation code for the <strong>EMMS</strong> operation.

 <br />

 You can include the patented instruction <strong>EMMS</strong>, from Intel into your AMD x86 core.
-However you are not allowed to put your own AMD operation code here.
+However, you are not allowed to put your own AMD operation code here.

 <br />

 You have to find ways of adding in your operations that do not use other operation codes taken by other companies.
-So companies keep x86 instruction architecture maps in order to make is easy to see opcodes not yet used.
+So companies keep x86 instruction architecture maps to make it easy to see opcodes not yet used.

 <br />

-This ensures every operation code has a unique operation code number, and can not be anything other than it's operation.
+This ensures that every operation code has a unique operation code number and can not be anything other than its operation.

 <br />

-There has been actual legal battles in which AMD, and Intel fight, for operation code space.
+There have been actual legal battles in which AMD and Intel fight for operation code space.

 <br />

-Also x86 is old, and companies have to be really careful with how they add new operation codes to x86 instruction map.
-Without causing problems with x86 compiled operating systems, and software.
+Also, x86 is old, and companies have to be careful with how they add new operation codes to the x86 instruction map.
+Without causing problems with x86 compiled operating systems and software.

 <h1>Operation size naming.</h1>

-Because 16 bit, 32 bit, and 64 bit code can be mixed in x86 binary code using prefixes.
-With 8 bit operations having their own operation code.
+Because 16-bit, 32-bit, and 64-bit code can be mixed in x86 binary code using prefixes.
+With 8-bit operations having their own operation code.

 <br />

-The registers are given different names based on the size of a operation.
+The registers are given different names based on the size of an operation.

 <br />

 We have 8 general purposes registers that we can use with arithmetic operation codes.
-Each register has a three bit code that is used to select which register to use with the operation code.
+Each register has a three-bit code that is used to select which register to use with the operation code.

 <br />